Black Friday 2019 Amazon device deals have started: Fire TV streamers, Echo Show devices and Fire tablets are now on sale

-Amazon just broadened its already giant swath of Black Friday deals, adding its Fire-branded video streamers to the discounts available now.
+Amazon just broadened its plethora of Black Friday deals, adding its Fire-branded video streamers to the discounts already available.
 You can now get the Fire TV Stick 4K with Alexa Voice Remote and the non-4K version of its Fire TV Stick with Alexa Voice Remote for half off, as well as $30 off the all-new Fire TV Cube that normally goes for $90.
 Those deals come in alongside compelling offers on nearly all Kindle e-readers, Fire tablets and the Echo Show 8 smart display Amazon has already discounted.
 We've got the full list of Amazon devices on sale now, with more to come throughout the week, including deals on Echo speakers and more Echo Show smart displays.

 Amazon deals starting Wednesday, Nov.
 27